Image by Trisha Ping Lonely Planet

 In this row of modest houses Berry Gordy launched Motown Records – and the careers of Stevie Wonder, Diana Ross, Marvin Gaye and Michael Jackson – with an $800 loan in 1959.
 Gordy and Motown split for Los Angeles in 1972, but you can still step into humble Studio A and see where the famed names recorded their first hits.

 A tour takes about one hour, and consists mostly of looking at old photos and listening to guides' stories.
 To avoid a wait, buy timed tickets in advance online.
-The museum recently announced a $50 million expansion, with new buildings to be added for a vast increase in exhibition space.
-Motown is 2 miles northwest of Midtown, about a 20-minute walk from the Grand Boulevard QLINE stop.
+The museum is undergoing a $50 million expansion, with a new building to be added to the back of the current Hitsville house.
+A theater and interactive displays are on tap, to be ready in 2022 or after.
+Motown is 2 miles northwest of Midtown, about a 20-minute walk from the Grand Boulevard QLine stop.